 The only way to survive in today’s market is by accommodating customers’ always-changing requirements.
 To accommodate the changing needs of your customers, you have to utilize Agile methodologies.

-Agile methodologies offer a highly-collaborative environment and give quick results.
-If you want to be a leader in your industry, prefer to hire a vendor who follows Agile methodologies so that they can easily adapt to changing requirements of your customers.
+Agile methodologies offer a highly collaborative environment and give quick results.
+If you want to be a leader in your industry, prefer to hire a vendor who follows Agile methodologies so that they can adapt easily to changing requirements of your customers.